 In some cases, this can increase the file size if the CSS contains multiple references to the same font file.
 Example

-Prevents the use of inline event handlers in webfonts.css
+Prevents the use of inline event handlers in webfonts.css that can cause Content Security Policy issues.

-Only applicable when injectAsStyleTag:false
+Only applicable when injectAsStyleTag:false.

 Persistently stores downloaded CSS and font files in a local file cache.

-, the existing cache will be deleted.
+If set to false, the existing cache will be deleted.

 Proxy configuration for network requests.